Skip to main content

 Victorian brownstones, gallery district, best restaurant density

-Boston's most eclectic food neighborhood, home to SoWa Art + Design District, Toro, and a concentration of independent restaurants in beautifully preserved 19th-century streets — the best base if eating well is the priority.
+Boston's most eclectic food neighborhood.
+Home to SoWa Art + Design District, Toro, and a concentration of independent restaurants in well-preserved 19th-century streets.
+The best base if eating well is the priority.

 North End